AeloveRim/TahrovinGrit/README.md

 Levels and skills have not been decoupled however.
 As explained earlier, you will be able to train your skills as you wish each level.
 Almost every NPC can now train you in a few skills as long as you have the gold and the Training Points.
 Skyrim's regular skill leveling is not gone, but is now much slower.
 Your skills start at 5.
 You may be able to progress through the lower levels of skill entirely on your own, but you will have a hard time going further without seeking training.

 ## Crafting and Economy
 You may notice that the only crafting workstation you are able to use from the start is the Tanning Rack.
 Otherwise, you will need to increase your skills first.
 Smithing workstations require a smithing skill of 15.
-Alchemy and Enchanting workstations require the skill at 20.
+Alchemy and Enchanting workstations require their skill at 20.

 Until you learn to craft for yourself, smiths and enchanters of skyrim can do the work for you thanks to Honed Metal.
 Tempering services are the cheapest ones, crafting services are in the middle, and enchanting services are fairly expensive.
 Prices will of course depend on the equipment being tempered/crafted, but also on the artisan - the more skilled they are, the more gold they'll ask for.